qntnt/obsidian-text-generation-plugin/README.md

 # Obsidian Text Generation Plugin
 > Clone of Obsidian Sample Plugin.
 README is not updated.

-# Configuration
-`temperature`, `top_p`, and other variables for GPT-3 are not currently configurable.
-Will be added to settings shortly.

 # Commands
 | Name | Description | ID |
 | - | - | - |